-New College hosts two Gaude reunion events on a Saturday in September each year for its Old Members.
-Four to five year groups are invited back at a time, with older cohorts being invited back to the earlier of the two Gaudes in September.
+New College hosts two Gaude reunion events on a Saturday in March and September each year for its Old Members.
+Four to five year groups are invited back at a time, with older cohorts being invited back to the earlier of the two Gaudes.
 The Gaude events are free in perpetuity, made possible by a generous benefaction from Warden Smith.

 What does Gaude mean?

 At the University of Oxford, the term Gaudy ('Gaude' at New College) is a college feast/celebration bringing Old Members and their contemporaries back to their College.

 Typically, a Gaude event at New College takes the following format: